Kabukimono: Etymology

 The term kabukimono is often translated into English as "strange things" or "the crazy ones", believed to be derived from kabuku, meaning "to slant" or "to deviate"; the term is also the origin of the name for kabuki theatre (歌舞伎) as the founder of kabuki, Izumo no Okuni, took heavy inspiration from the kabukimono (歌舞伎者).
 The kanji used are ateji, used for their pronunciation, and not their inherent meaning.

 Description

-Kabukimono would often dress in flamboyant clothing, disregarding traditional colours such as light yellow and dark blue, often accessorised by wearing haori jackets with lead weights in the hem, velvet lapels, wide obi belts and even women's clothes.
-Exoticism was characteristic and included items such as European clothing, Chinese hats, jinbaori vests made from Persian rugs.
-Kabukimono also often had uncommon hairstyles and facial hair, either styled up in various fashions, or left to grow long.
+Kabukimono would often dress in flamboyant clothing, disregarding traditional colours such as light yellow and dark blue, often accessorised by wearing haori jackets with lead weights in the hem, velvet lapels, wide obi belts and even women's clothing.
+Exoticism was characteristic and included items such as European clothing, Chinese hats, and jinbaori (surcoats) made from Persian carpet.
+Kabukimono also often had uncommon hairstyles and facial hair, either styled up in various fashions or left to grow long.
 Their katana would often have fancy hilts, large or square tsuba, red scabbards and were usually longer than normal length.
 Some kabukimono even used extremely long kiseru pipes as weapons.